maximv/xeoma-docker/README.md

 # xeoma-docker
-Build your Xeoma video surveillance in docker container
+Build your Xeoma video surveillance in docker container for arm64